 A dog bite can cause serious and sometimes permanent damage.
 When this is the case, a lawsuit may be necessary to compensate for damages caused by a dog bite.

 Millions of people are injured by dog bites in the United States every year, with a majority of victims being children.
 Injuries caused by dog bites can range in severity.
 Oftentimes, the injury may be more extensive than what is visible on the surface of the skin.
 A dog bite can damage tendons or muscles under the skin.
 In some cases, it may even break bones – especially in cases involving children.
 Stitches are often required and after a puncture wound or laceration has healed, permanent scarring can remain.
 For some, cosmetic surgery may be required to prevent or lessen the permanent disfiguration caused by a dog bite.

 Who Pays The Victim In A Dog Bite Injury Case?

 To be clear, we are not seeking to take the dog owner’s house or their personal assets.
-We are going after the insurance policy on the house.
+Instead, we are going after the insurance policy on the house.
 Homeowners are required by state law to carry homeowner’s insurance, which will cover personal liability on premises.
 The reason for this requirement is for when unfortunate incidents like a dog bite occur.
 With proper insurance, a victim is ensured compensation for their losses and injuries.
 That way, a dog owner does not have to pay out any of their personal money to the injured party.

 This is important because often times the dog owner is a relative, neighbor, or family friend of the victim.
 Another reason is that the dog owner may not have sufficient funds stowed away for incidents like this.
 Fortunately, there is insurance to make sure the victim gets compensated.

 Dog Bite Injuries and Minnesota Law